The Honda Civic GX fills its tank with methane instead of gasoline.

 The Civic Hybrid's resale value will probably be much better than the GX, said Eric Ibara, director of market valuation for Kelley Blue Book.
 The GX's limitations combined with the relatively large number that will eventually be turned out from corporate and government fleets should combine to make the GX a tough sell in the used-car market.

-Finally, since the runs on regular fuel, you'll use up less brain-space thinking about where and when to fill up.
+Finally, since the Civic Hybrid runs on regular fuel, you'll use up less brain-space thinking about where and when to fill up.
 And you'll also have more trunk space, with a full 10 cubic feet to pack for the spontaneous road trips the Civic Hybrid would allow.

 We could hope for the fueling infrastructure to catch up making a car like the Civic GX more useful to ordinary citizens.
 But since there seems to be little real advantage compared to gasoline-powered hybrid technologies already available, natural gas seems likely to remain a "fleet only" option for the time being.